ayyash/cricket/README.md

 - `gulp rawless`: prepares src/assets/css/cr.css and cr.rtl.css
 - `gulp`: the default task does the same as rawless while watching sh.\*.less, ui.\*.less and rtl.\*.less in mockups less folder
 - `gulp prepicons`: TODO: document this, this generally takes files from the icomoon generated files and copies them in dummy folder in preparetion to generate icons
-- `gulp iconset`: generates icons produced by icomoon tool in `dummy/iconset.html` and in `mockup/ui.icons.less`, run gulp rawless afterwords to generate the css files
+- `gulp iconset`: generates icons produced by icomoon tool in `dummy/iconset.html` and in `mockup/ui.icons.less`, run gulp rawless afterwords to generate the css files.
+Browse to `localhost/~projectname/mockup/dummy/iconset.html` to see a list of icons generated.
 - `gulp critical`: generates four files: `cr.general.css` and `cr.critical.css`, `cr.general.rtl.css` and `cr.critical.rtl.css` into `assets` folder (in addition to the cr.css and cr.rtl.css).
 The critical files are loaded through `angular.json` directly into html, the general files are lazyloaded in the header of the html file (they are referenced in `index.html` and `index.rtl.html`).
 This is to downsize the initial style file, and have better performance.
 The rules of which what gets placed in critical is very basic, any group of styles in any `mockup/*.less` file wrapped inside `/* CRITICAL BEGIN */` and `/* CRITICAL END */`.

 > PS: Using less in components, is possible, remember to start with `@import "sh.vars.less"`; and avoid styles that need to be mirrored for RTL.